increpare/bfxr2/DEVELOPMENT.md

 ## How to add new sound templates.

-So, a preset sound effect ('jump', say) is specified in Bfxr (any of the synths) as a .bcol file.
-This is then stored in "./templates/[Synth Name]/[Preset_Name].bcol" to be referenced in the presets field of the synthesizer you are using.
+So, a template sound effect ('jump', say) is specified in Bfxr (any of the synths) as a .bcol file.
+This is then stored in "./templates/[Synth Name]/[Preset_Name].bcol" to be referenced in the templates list of the synthesizer you are using.

 Sound names in a template look like "varietyname_suffix".